Kapyjengi/WalkInEvents/react-front/README.md

 - Location(coordinates, or use a geocoding tool with an address)
 - Start time

-You could build a function that converts your data into our format in between it being fetched and being saved to redux-store.
+For the lightest implementation, you could build a function that converts your data into our format in between it being fetched and being saved to redux-store.
 For each field youre lacking in your data, either disable the functionality in the code or generate empty fields.

 ### The structure of the relevant fields in the event-object we use from Helsinki-API: